Achilles Defeating Hector

 Achilles Defeating Hector or Achilles the Vanquisher of Hector (French - Achille vainqueur d'Hector) is a c.1630 oil on panel painting by Peter Paul Rubens, showing Achilles defeating Hector during the Trojan War, with Athena hovering above.
 It was originally intended as a cartoon for a tapestry and is now in the musée des Beaux-Arts de Pau.
+The statue busts on the right and left are Heracles and Ares respectively.
+Heracles sacked Troy a generation prior to the Trojan War, and Ares aided the Trojans during the war.
+While Heracles looks down at Achilles, Ares turns his face away from the scene.
+Achilles stabs Hector with his spear in the midline of his neck, in accordance with Iliad Book XXII, Line 322-329.